BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2021-08-11-async-etlhelper-api-transfer.md

   - etlhelper
 ---

-[ETLHelper](https://pypi.org/project/etlhelper/) is a Python library for reading from and writing to databases that is developed at BGS.
+[ETLHelper](https://pypi.org/project/etlhelper/) is a Python library developed at BGS for reading from and writing to databases.
 It makes it easy to run a SQL query and transform the results into JSON objects suitable for uploading to an HTTP API.

-In some of our projects, we have begun using Python's [asyncio](https://docs.python.org/3/library/asyncio.html) library to perform the API uploads concurrently.
+In some of our projects, we have begun using Python's [asyncio](https://docs.python.org/3/library/asyncio.html) library to perform concurrent API uploads.
 As a result, we have seen speed increases of up to 10x compared to our previous method of posting data sequentially.